finnito/Science/content/11sci/as90940/markdown/energy-transformations.md

 ---

-### Pātai: Homework Booklet Q40
+### Pātai: Mahi Kāinga Booklet Q40

-- Open homework booklet 40
+- Open mahi kāinga booklet 40
 - 40a is an achieved level question
 - 40b is an excellence level question
     - start by identifying the change in energy